ifthenpay/WHMCS/readme.md

 ## Cronjob

 A cron job is a scheduled task that is automatically executed at specific intervals in the system, regularly set to repeat everyday.
-The ifthenpay extension provides a function that is run when the WHMCS dayly cron job is executed, it checks the payment status and cancel invoices that haven't been paid within the configured time limit.
+The ifthenpay extension provides a function that is run when the WHMCS daily cron job is executed, it checks the payment status and cancel invoices that haven't been paid within the configured time limit.
 The table below shows the time limit for each payment method, which the cron job checks and cancels invoices that haven't been paid within the time limit.
 This time limit can be configured only for the Multibanco with Dynamic References, Payshop and Ifthenpay Gateway payment methods.

 | Payment Method     | Payment Deadline               |
 | ------------------ | ------------------------------ |